All articles

 In December 2020, two-year-old Awaab Ishak died in Rochdale from a respiratory condition caused by prolonged exposure to mould in a social housing property.
-His death prompted a national outcry and, eventually, a new law bearing his name that now applies to every private landlord in England.
+His death prompted a national outcry and a new law bearing his name that sets strict, timed duties for dealing with housing hazards.

 What does Awaab's Law actually require?